.webp)

 I redesigned the whole flow to feel like a normal bank transfer:

-enter email → system resolves the recipient → choose the coin → confirm → send.
+enter email → system resolves the recipient → pick currency → confirm → send.

 User research and prototype testing revealed several behavioural truths:

-I redesigned the crypto transfer experience by replacing blockchain addresses with a simple, familiar email/ID flow, making the product instantly understandable to beginners and removing the main barrier to adoption.
-I validated the entire journey through high-fidelity prototypes, which led to a 30% registration conversion during testing and confirmed the viability of a “crypto that feels like normal money transfer” model.
+I redesigned the crypto‑transfer experience by replacing blockchain addresses with a simple, familiar email/ID flow, making the product instantly understandable to beginners and removing the main barrier to adoption.
+I validated the entire journey through high‑fidelity prototypes, which led to a 30% sign‑up conversion in usability testing.

 Demand for simplified crypto transfers

 This project was about learning before scaling.
 By stripping crypto transfers down to a familiar mental model and validating behaviour early, we reduced both product and regulatory risk.
-The strongest outcome wasn’t growth metrics, but clarity: understanding where users trust the system, where they hesitate, and what must be designed before investing further.
+The strongest outcome wasn’t growth metrics but clarity: understanding where users trust the system, where they hesitate and where design can do the heavy lifting that technology alone cannot.